If you’re happily looking around at your commercial property’s newly planted trees and shrubs, and it looks perfect, somebody messed up.

 Island Life

 Put down your tropical drink with the little umbrella — we’re talking commercial property parking lot islands.
 Not exactly gentle breezes and refreshing sea spray.
-These islands pose tough conditions for commercial landscaping plants.
+These islands pose tough conditions for commercial planting.

 trees and flowers planted in commercial parking lot